MSFT Stock: The No.1 Reason Why Microsoft Corporation is a Top Dividend Stock

 New Business Model Turning Microsoft Stock into Dividend Machine

 Technology investors today seem to prefer Internet stocks to the decades-old Microsoft Corporation (NASDAQ:MSFT) stock.
 I mean, who cares about Microsoft stock—a $450.0 billion market cap behemoth—when there are Internet companies making double-digit swings every other day?
 However, those invested in Microsoft stock have certainly been rewarded.
 In the past 12 months, MSFT stock has surged an impressive 37.5%.
-What’s more is that based on what the company is doing, Microsoft stock is shaping up to be a very nice pick for your dividend portfolio.
+What’s more is that based on what the company is doing, Microsoft stock is shaping up to be a top dividend stock for your dividend portfolio.

 Everyone loves capital gains.
 But as Warren Buffett’s mentor, Benjamin Graham, pointed out, “Mr. Market” can be quite emotional at times.
 And if you open or close a position at the wrong time, there is a decent chance that you’ll lose money.